Luis Arraez Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 20th in the league.

-- The Dodgers have a 4.17 team ERA that ranks 15th among all league pitching staffs.
+- The Dodgers have a 4.19 team ERA that ranks 16th across all league pitching staffs.

-- The lefty's most recent time out was on Wednesday against the Arizona Diamondbacks, when he went five innings, surrendering one earned run while allowing three hits.
+- His most recent appearance came on Friday against the Atlanta Braves, when the righty tossed 4 1/3 innings, surrendering seven earned runs while giving up seven hits.

-- The 35-year-old has an ERA of 2.48, with 9.6 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .209 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.